Testing hearing aids at home: what is possible and what is not?

 In practice, testing at home can mean:

-• wearing hearing aids in everyday situations for a limited period
+- hearing aids are worn in everyday life for a limited period after an initial configuration by specialist staff

 It does not mean: